Mathematics, Statistics & Geometry

 Frequently Asked Questions

-Use percentage difference when neither value is a natural starting point or baseline.
-For example, comparing the populations of two cities, the sizes of two companies, or the prices of two competing products.
-Use percentage change when there is a clear 'before' and 'after', such as tracking a stock price over time.
+You should use percentage difference when neither value acts as a natural starting point or baseline (e.g., comparing the prices of two competing products).
+Use percentage change when there is a clear chronological 'before' and 'after' (e.g., your salary from last year to this year).

-Using the average as the denominator ensures the result is symmetrical.
-It does not matter which value you label as V1 or V2.
-If we used one of the values as the denominator instead, the result would depend on which number was chosen, making the comparison directional rather than neutral.
+Using the average as the denominator guarantees that the comparison is perfectly symmetrical.
+If you used one of the specific values as the base, the result would be biased and dependent on which number you arbitrarily chose to enter first.